hacktoolkit/django-htk/lib/yahoo/sports/scripts/README.md

 ## Overview

-This module provides integration with an external service API, including:
+This integration provides integration with an external service API, including:
 - Authentication and credential management
 - API client utilities and helpers
 - Data serialization and transformation